Radifar-DSL/LOAJ-CCR/README.md

 # LOAJ-CCR
-List of Open Access Journal for Computational Chemistry Research
+List of Open Access Journal for Computational Chemistry Research.
+Especially for publishing new software, prototype, dataset, and algorithm related to Computational Chemistry.

 ## 1. [The Journal of Open Source Software](https://joss.theoj.org/)